exercism/v3/languages/clojure/exercises/concept/lists/.doc/introduction.md

 ;; => (1 3 5 8)
 ```

-Unlike some modern languages, Clojure lists are _heterogenous_, meaning they can contain mutliple types of item internally.
+Unlike some modern languages, Clojure lists are _heterogenous_, meaning they can contain multiple types of item internally.
 E.g. `'(2 "a" "b" 3)`
 Unlike other other Lisps, an empty list in Clojure in truthy and is not equivalent to `nil` or `false`.

 [type-list]: ../../../../../../reference/types/list.md